 The decision to be tested for the presence of disease-causing versions of the HTT gene is very personal.
-A genetic counselor knows which factors should be considered and talks the individual through these individual factors.
+A genetic counselor knows which factors should be considered and can talk the individual through each one.

-The counselor will mention that the test result will likely influence the relationship of the person with their spouse, children, other family members, and friends.
-The impact on finances and insurance should also be considered.
+The counselor may mention that the test result will likely influence the relationship the person has with their spouse, children, other family members, and friends.
+The impact on finances and insurance also should be considered.
 A positive result might make it more difficult to purchase life, disability, or long-term care insurance.

-The result of a genetic test usually has a strong emotional impact, which is difficult to predict.
-A positive result might result in feelings of anger, fear, and despair.
+Results of a genetic test usually has a strong emotional impact, which is difficult to predict and varies from person to person.
+A positive result might cause feelings of anger, fear, and despair.
 It may also cause symptom watching, where occasional forgetfulness or clumsiness are interpreted as symptoms of the disease.

 A negative result, on the other hand, might result in relief and joy but may also trigger feelings of guilt in an individual who escaped the disease while other family members did not.